Day 17 – IoT in Healthcare: Wearables & Remote Monitoring

 • Glucose monitors (Dexcom G6, Abbott FreeStyle Libre).

-• IoT rehab devices (motion trackers for physiotherapy).
+• IOT rehab devices (motion trackers for physiotherapy).

-• Wi-Fi for direct hospital link (in premium devices).
+• Wi-Fi for direct hospital link (in premium devices)

-• NB-IoT/cellular wearables (critical patients).
+• NB-IOT / cellular wearables (critical patients)

 • Edge preprocessing (on-device AI for arrhythmia detection).

-• Visualization: FHIR-compliant dashboards in clinics/hospital apps.
+• Visualisation: FHIR-complaint dashboards in clinics/hospitals apps.

 IoT Healthcare Architecture Flow